Kav-K/GPTDiscord/README.md

 # Features
 - **Directly prompt GPT3 with `!g <prompt>`**

 - **Have conversations with the bot, just like chatgpt, with `!g converse`**.
 Conversations happen in threads!

-- **Redo Requests**, A simple button after the GPT3 response allows you to redo it!
+- **Redo Requests**, A simple button after the GPT3 response allows you to redo the initial prompt you asked.

 - **DALL-E Image Prompt Optimization**, given some text that you're trying to generate an image for, the bot will automatically optimize the text to be more DALL-E friendly!

 - Change and view model parameters such as temp, top_p, and etc directly within discord.
 - Tracks token usage automatically
 - Automatic pagination and discord support, the bot will automatically send very long message as multiple messages, and is able to send discord code blocks and emoji, gifs, etc.